percona/portal-doc/docs/advisors/checks/mongodb-version.md

 2. Plan the gradual upgrade to the major version.
 We recommend upgrading to the latest major patch once it becomes stable.

 ## Recommended upgrade process
-Recommendation is to follow an upgrade path similar to this:
+We recommend following an upgrade path similar to the one below:
 - Current minor version: 4.2.23
 - Desired version: 5.0.14
 - Recommended Upgrade Path: 4.2.23 => 4.4.18 => 5.0.14.